- look for your National Insurance number on payslips or official letters about tax, pensions or benefits

 You should use this online service when you are ready to make your court or tribunal application.
-It will provide you with a Help with Fees reference number you can put on your court or tribunal application.

 Staff will process the Help with Fees reference number and the court or tribunal application together and let you know if you need to pay towards the fee or if they require more information from you.